Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the record-keeping requirements under the SRA Accounts Rules.
-Focus your revision on:
+For SQE1, you are required to understand the record-keeping requirements under the SRA Accounts Rules, with a focus on the following syllabus points:

 • the obligation to keep accurate, contemporaneous, and chronological accounting records for client and business money